 - in 2019, the projections show that the foreign direct investments value will reach EUR 5 billion.

-What are the new regulations of the Tax Code for 2022?
+What are the new regulations of the Tax Code in 2023?

 Due to the effects of the Covid-19 pandemics, the new Romanian Tax Code prescribe various tax benefits for remote work, which has become increasingly popular amongst most of the businesses that have a office activity.
 Thus, employers granting a maximum of 400 RON to their employees to cover utility costs while working from home are exempted from paying the tax and social contributions for the said sum of money in 2021 and in the next years.
 The rule became applicable starting with 1st of January 2021.